LucidaLu/site/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: A non-deterministic choice maker
+subtitle: Making certificate tapes for NDTMs.

 profile: